-If your educational institution has decided to conduct a campus climate survey, you may be struggling with where to begin.
+If your educational institution has decided to conduct a successful campus climate survey, you may be struggling with where to begin.
 You are not alone; designing a successful campus climate survey is a complex task, one that requires thorough planning, collaboration and hard work by everyone involved to yield useful information.

 The United States government has issued a guide to help colleges in their efforts to reduce sexual assault on their campuses.
 This guide goes in depth on creating campus climate surveys.
 It is full of valuable information and deserves a thorough reading.
 However, for those looking for a quick overview, here are 7 basic steps to creating a campus climate survey to get you moving in the right direction.